 Mosquito Squad of the North Shore can kill and prevent mosquitoes, including the Asian tiger mosquito in and on your property all season long.
 Our safe and effective barrier treatment will kill what mosquitoes (and ticks) are present and prevent resurgence for 21 days.

-Our all natural treatment is just as effective and has a residual of 14 days.
+Our natural treatment is just as effective and has a residual of 14 days.
 Getting started is easy and worry free.
 Our rotation program ensures mosquito control all summer long.
 Contact Mosquito Squad of the North Shore today to get started and be on your way to a relaxing and safe mosquito free season.